-Dependence upon Companies in which Knight Makes Strategic Investment
+Dependence upon Companies in which Knight Makes Investments

-Economic, governmental, industry and external factors outside Knight's control may affect each of the companies in which Knight invests, whether directly, or indirectly through its fund investment and lending strategies.
+Economic, governmental, industry and external factors outside Knight's control may affect each of the companies in which Knight invests, whether directly (such as Knight's strategic investment in Medison), or indirectly through its fund investments.
 If these companies do not succeed, the value of Knight's assets and the market price or value of its Common Shares could decline.
 Some of the material risks relating to the companies in which Knight may invest include: